NightWanderer2004/whisper-way/README.md

 [Landing page](https://whisper-way.co/) | [App itself](https://whisper-way.co/trip)

-## Realization

-### AI (OpenAI)

-I use GPT for three things: generate the trip, validate the city, and extend the list.

-The main GPT call takes city, budget, people count, and preferences, and returns one JSON object: spots (name, description, icon) plus “country info” — emergency numbers, sockets, transport prices, currency, timezone, best season, payment tips, useful apps, phrases, etc. Asking for JSON makes it easy to parse and render.

-Before that, a tiny GPT call checks if the city field is a real city (“true” / “false”), so I don’t send garbage into map/place APIs and can show a clean error.

-All of this happens on the backend, so API keys never touch the browser.

-### Maps and places
+### WhisperWay

-The visible map is Mapbox GL with a custom style from Mapbox Studio so it feels like the app, not a default embed.
-Mapbox Geocoding turns the user’s city into coordinates and a bounding box, so I only search inside that area.
+WhisperWay is a small Next.js PWA.
+It turns a rough trip idea into a map and a shortlist of places.
+You type a city, budget, people count, currency, and a few simple preferences.
+The app calls OpenAI to draft a trip, snaps each suggested place to a real location, and shows everything on a styled Mapbox GL map with a responsive details panel.
+Alongside the spots, it shows a compact country brief with emergency numbers, transport prices, sockets, currency, timezone, payment tips, useful apps, and phrases.
+You get both a route and basic context for the trip.

+### Under the hood

-Google is only for places and photos.
-For each GPT spot, I call Google Places (Text Search) with name, city, and bbox to get coordinates and a `place_id`.
-When the user taps a spot, I use that `place_id` with Place Details + Photo to show images in the detail view.
+All AI work runs on the backend in Next.js API routes.
+OpenAI keys never touch the browser.
+A small GPT call first checks that the city looks real.
+Only then does the main GPT call run and return one JSON object with `spots` and `countryInfo`.
+For mapping, Mapbox Geocoding turns the city name into coordinates and a bounding box.
+That box scopes all place search so results stay inside the city.
+For each GPT spot, the backend calls Google Places Text Search with the spot name, city, and `bbox` to get accurate coordinates and a `place_id`.
+When you open a spot, the app uses that `place_id` with Place Details and Photo to fetch images for the details view.

-So: Mapbox for the map and city bounds, Google for “where exactly is this?” and “what does it look like?”.

-### Data and state

-Trip data (spots, country info, inputs) lives in Zustand and **also in localStorage** under one key.
-If you close the tab or open the installed app later, I restore the last trip from localStorage and show the same map and list.
-No login or server storage.
+On the client, the trip lives in a small Zustand store.
+It is also mirrored into `localStorage` under a single key.
+If you close the tab or open the installed app later, WhisperWay hydrates from `localStorage` and restores the same map, list, and inputs.
+There is no login or server-side user storage.
+Inputs use React Hook Form and Zod for validation, so rules stay declarative and errors stay consistent.

-Inputs (city, budget, people, currency) are validated with Zod + React Hook Form, so I get clear rules and consistent errors without manual checks.

-### Flow

-1. User fills the form → Zod validates → small GPT call checks the city.
-2. Full GPT call returns trip JSON (locations + country info).
-3. Mapbox Geocoding runs once for the city (coords + bbox).
-4. For each location, the backend calls Google Places (Text Search) and returns coords + `place_id`.
-5. I merge that into the trip data, save to state + localStorage, and render the map.
-6. On tap, I use `place_id` to fetch photos and show them.

-### PWA
+### Interface and implementation

-The app is a PWA, installable on phone or desktop, but **only for the trip part** (e.g. `/trip`).
-The service worker caches just that scope; marketing pages are left out.
-A Next.js PWA plugin plus a manifest (name, icons, theme) give it a proper installed‑app feel.

-### Other pieces

-All third‑party calls go through Next.js API routes, so keys stay on the server.
-UI is built with Radix, Tailwind, and Framer Motion for smooth transitions.
-The info panel adapts between desktop side panel and mobile sheet, and map controls are toned down so the map and spots stay the focus.

-In short: GPT writes the trip, Mapbox sets the stage, Google anchors spots and photos, state + localStorage keep everything alive across refresh, and the scoped PWA turns it into a small, focused installable app.
+The UI uses React, Radix UI, Tailwind CSS, and Framer Motion.
+The info panel is a side column on desktop and a bottom sheet on mobile.
+The Mapbox map stays visible behind it.
+Map controls are minimal.
+Most of the feel comes from motion: soft spot cards that appear, the sheet sliding over the map, and fast focus jumps between markers and list items.
+The app is a scoped PWA: a service worker and manifest apply only to `/trip`.
+The installed WhisperWay works like a tiny dedicated maps tool, while marketing pages stay regular Next.js routes.

+I built WhisperWay as a solo design-engineering project.
+I wanted to see how OpenAI, Mapbox, and Google Places can work together in a small, opinionated tool: one focused trip surface that lives on your device and is always ready to reopen.

 ---